xxiz/scripts/README.md

 - `www1.myasiantv.cc.py` - A cli python script that uses Selenium to scrape and download episodes from [myasiantv.cc](https://myasiantv.cc/).
 - `wfetch.ps1` - a very minimal neofetch for powershell that shows: CPU, GPU, PS Version, Uptime, RAM Usage
 - `Static IP Reset.bat` - clear current static ip, and request new static ip from router
+- `sunsetsunrise.py` - a script that sends a notification to my phone about the sunrise & sunset via [ntfy](https://ntfy.sh/).
 ## Installation
 Each script has instructions commented inside about usage.